ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 # Block Composition and Formation Logic

-AvalancheGo v1.9.0 (Banff) slightly changes the way the P-chain selects transactions to be included in next block and deals with block timestamps.
-In this brief document we detail the process and the changes.
+The blocks types, content and the way a node builds P-chain blocks have changed over time.
+In this brief document we detail the changes.

 ## Apricot